jinanhussain/midterm1/README.md

-Calculator Midterm Project
-This project is a command-based application designed to support arithmetic operations, history management, and logging.
-The system is built with modularity in mind, allowing commands to be implemented as plugins, which makes the code easily extensible.
-The application allows for commands like addition, subtraction, multiplication, and division, along with additional functionality such as clearing and reading command history.

-Main Components
-Main Application (main.py)

-The main application manages user input and command execution:
-- MainApp Class: Initializes the command handler, loads plugins, and manages the main program loop.
-- load_plugins(): Dynamically loads command plugins from the plugins directory.
-- register_plugin_commands(): Registers each command with the command handler.
-- appendToHistory(): Logs each command to history.csv.
-- start(): Runs the REPL loop, handling user inputs until the user exits.

-Commands Module (commands/)
-This module contains:

-- Command Class (commands/__init__.py): Abstract base class that each plugin inherits, ensuring each command has an execute method.
-- CommandHandler Class: Manages command registration and execution.
-- register_command(): Registers commands by name.
-- execute_command(): Executes commands based on user input, using try-except for error handling (EAFP - Easier to Ask for Forgiveness than Permission).

-Plugins Module (plugins/)
-Each plugin is a separate command implementing the Command class:

-- add (add/__init__.py): Adds two numbers.
-- subtract (subtract/__init__.py): Subtracts one number from another.
-- multiply (multiply/__init__.py): Multiplies two numbers.
-- divide (divide/__init__.py): Divides two numbers, with a check for zero division.
-- clear_history (clear_history/__init__.py): Clears all entries in history.csv.
-- read_history (read_history/__init__.py): Reads and displays past commands from history.csv.
-- menu (menu/__init__.py): Lists available commands.
-- greet (greet/__init__.py): Greets the user.

-Logger Module (logger.py)
-The Logger class provides structured logging with multiple levels (INFO, WARNING, ERROR, CRITICAL).
-Based on the environment variable LOG_LEVEL, it logs messages accordingly.

-- log(): Determines log level and calls the respective log method.
-- writeToFile(): Writes log entries to a file specified by LOG_OUTPUT.
-- Static Logging Methods: Includes info, warning, error, and critical for structured logs with timestamps.
-- History File (data/history.csv)
-- Stores command history, where each entry includes the command name and parameters.
-- Updated by the MainApp class whenever a command is executed.

-Testing
-All tests are located in the tests/ directory, with pytest as the testing framework.

-test_app.py: Tests the main application flow, including command execution and error handling. test_plugin_ files*: Each file tests a specific plugin (e.g., test_plugin_add.py tests AddCommand).

-To run all tests, use pytest

-Example of Test Coverage
-- test_plugin_add.py: Ensures AddCommand correctly outputs the result of adding two numbers.
-- test_plugin_clear_history.py: Confirms clear_history command empties the history file.
-- test_plugin_divide.py: Verifies division logic, handling cases like division by zero.

-How to Use
-Starting the Application: Run the main script: python main.py Command Usage:

-Enter commands as [command] [param1] [param2].
-Type menu to see available commands, exit to quit.

-**Example Commands:
-- add 5 3: Adds 5 and 3.
-- subtract 9 4: Subtracts 4 from 9.
-- multiply 7 8: Multiplies 7 by 8.
-- divide 12 3: Divides 12 by 3 (returns an error if dividing by zero).

-Design Patterns and Key Principles

-Design Patterns
-This project leverages key design patterns to enhance modularity, maintainability, and extensibility:

-Command Pattern: Each command (e.g., AddCommand, SubtractCommand, DivideCommand) is implemented as a separate class that inherits from an abstract Command class.
-This encapsulates each operation, making it easy to add new commands without modifying the core application.
-The CommandHandler class acts as a central hub to register and execute these commands, maintaining a clean and extensible design.

-Implementation: You can find the Command base class and CommandHandler implementation in commands/__init__.py, and individual commands in their respective files under the plugins directory.
-Factory Method: The application dynamically loads command plugins through the load_plugins() method in the MainApp class.
-This method scans the plugins directory, imports each command module, and registers it with the CommandHandler.
-This design allows new commands to be added simply by creating a new plugin file in the plugins directory, without modifying the main application code.

-Error Handling Principles
-Look Before You Leap (LBYL): Some commands, like DivideCommand, check parameters before executing.
-Easier to Ask for Forgiveness than Permission (EAFP): CommandHandler attempts to execute commands and handles exceptions if a command doesn’t exist, providing flexibility and robustness.

-Environment Variables
-Environment variables are used to configure certain aspects of the application without hardcoding them, making the application more flexible and secure.
+**CALCULATOR MIDTERM PROJECT**

+**OVERVIEW**: This project is a command-based application that supports arithmetic operations, history management, and logging.
+It is built using a modular, extensible architecture, allowing for each command to be implemented as a plugin.
+This design enables easy addition of new commands without modifying the core application, and it provides robust logging and error-handling mechanisms for maintainability.

+**TABLE OF CONTENTS**

+1. Setup Instructions
+2. Usage Examples
+3. Design Patterns
+  - Command Pattern
+  - Factory Method
+4. Environment Variables
+5. Logging Strategy
+6. Error Handling: LBYL and EAFP
+7. File Structure

+**SETUP INSTRUCTIONS**
+1. clone the repository:
+git clone <repository-url>
+cd <repository-folder>

+2. Install Dependencies:
+pip install -r requirements.txt

+3. Environment Configuration: Create a .env file in the root directory with the following variables:
+LOG_OUTPUT=logs.txt  # Path to log output file LOG_LEVEL=INFO       # Logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL)

+5. Prepare History File: Ensure data/history.csv exists with header: command

+**USAGE EXAMPLES**
+1. Starting the Application: Run the main script: python main.py

+2. Entering Commands:
+Commands follow the format: [command] [param1] [param2].
+Type menu to see a list of available commands, and exit to quit the application.

+3. Example Commands:

+add 5 3: Adds 5 and 3.
+subtract 9 4: Subtracts 4 from 9.
+multiply 7 8: Multiplies 7 by 8.
+divide 12 3: Divides 12 by 3 (returns an error if dividing by zero).

+**DESIGN PATTERNS**

+1. Command Pattern

+The Command Pattern is central to the application’s extensibility.
+Each command (such as AddCommand, SubtractCommand, DivideCommand) is implemented as a separate class inheriting from the Command abstract class.
+This approach encapsulates each operation, making it easy to add new commands without modifying the core application.

+Implementation: The Command base class and CommandHandler for managing commands are implemented in commands/__init__.py.
+Each individual command (e.g., AddCommand, DivideCommand) is implemented in its own file within the plugins directory, following the Command Pattern to isolate command logic.

+2. Factory Method
+The application uses a Factory Method in load_plugins() within main.py to dynamically load and register plugins (commands) from the plugins directory.
+This method scans the directory, imports each command module, and registers it with the CommandHandler.
+By doing so, it allows new commands to be added simply by creating a new plugin file without modifying the existing application code.

+Implementation: The Factory Method that dynamically loads and registers commands can be found in main.py, specifically within the load_plugins() function.
+These design patterns enable the application to be modular, maintainable, and easily extensible for future functionality.

+**ENVIORNMENT VARIABLES**
+Environment variables are used to configure certain aspects of the application without hardcoding values, making the application more flexible and secure.
 In this project, the .env file contains two variables:

-LOG_OUTPUT: Specifies the file path for logging outputs.
+LOG_OUTPUT: Specifies the file path for the log output file.
 LOG_LEVEL: Sets the logging level, allowing control over which messages are logged based on severity (DEBUG, INFO, WARNING, ERROR, CRITICAL).
-The application reads these environment variables using the dotenv package in the logger.py module.
-This setup allows users to modify the logging behavior and output location without altering the code.
-For example, by setting LOG_LEVEL=DEBUG, the application will log all debug-level messages, while setting it to ERROR would only log error-level messages and higher.
-You can view this implementation in logger.py.
+The application reads these environment variables in the logger.py module using the dotenv package.
+This setup enables users to adjust the logging behavior and output location without altering the code itself.
+For example, setting LOG_LEVEL=DEBUG will log all debug-level messages, while setting it to ERROR will only log error-level messages and above.

-Logging
+Implementation: You can see how environment variables are loaded and utilized in logger.py, specifically in the Logger class.

+**LOGGING STRATEGY**

-The logging system is implemented in the Logger class within logger.py.
-The class provides various logging methods (info, warning, error, critical), each adding a timestamp and severity level to the log messages.
-Based on the LOG_LEVEL environment variable, the main log() method decides which logging method to invoke.
-Each message is printed to the console and written to a file specified by LOG_OUTPUT, ensuring that all relevant information is stored persistently.
-This logging mechanism is used throughout the application for tracking command execution and error handling, providing useful insights into the application's runtime behavior and simplifying debugging. c
+The logging system is implemented through the Logger class in logger.py, which provides structured logging with multiple levels (INFO, WARNING, ERROR, CRITICAL).
+Depending on the LOG_LEVEL environment variable, the main log() function decides which logging method to invoke, such as info(), warning(), error(), or critical().

-This documentation provides a full overview of your project's structure, setup, functionality, and testing approach.
-Each component is designed with modularity in mind, ensuring that your code is organized, extensible, and easy to maintain.
-Let me know if you need further details on any section!
+Each log entry includes a timestamp and severity level, and is both printed to the console and written to a file specified by LOG_OUTPUT.
+This central logging strategy keeps the application organized and provides a clear record of important events, including command executions and errors.

+By centralizing logging in the Logger class, the application can maintain consistent logs that are easy to review for debugging and monitoring purposes.

+Implementation: The detailed logging system, including level-based logging, is implemented in logger.py.

+**Error Handling: LBYL and EAFP**

+The application uses two common Python error-handling principles:

+Look Before You Leap (LBYL):

+LBYL is used in commands like DivideCommand to check for potential errors before executing, such as verifying that the divisor is not zero before performing the division.
+Implementation: You can find this approach in the execute() method of plugins/divide/__init__.py, where it checks if the divisor is zero to prevent a ZeroDivisionError.
+Easier to Ask for Forgiveness than Permission (EAFP):

+EAFP is used in the CommandHandler's execute_command() method, where the application attempts to execute a command and handles any KeyError if the command does not exist.
+This method allows the program to attempt an action and gracefully handle failures as they occur.
+Implementation: The EAFP error-handling principle is implemented in commands/__init__.py, specifically in the execute_command() method, where a KeyError is caught if an unregistered command is attempted.
+This combination of LBYL and EAFP provides a robust and flexible error-handling strategy, allowing the application to handle predictable errors proactively and unexpected errors reactively.